GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 • Philippine Sustainable Development and Growth Fund – an aggressive fund that is into local stocks related to environmental and societal change

-• Global Equity Opportunity Feeder Fund – an aggressive fund that invests in global securities in major and in smaller emerging markets
+• Global Equity Opportunity Feeder Fund – an aggressive fund that invests in global securities in major and smaller emerging markets

 • BPI